crrobinson14/project_log/README.md

 to your server, you can use the "Zip" download link above and install it via FTP as you would any other Drupal module.

+Modules such as Node Reference Create are very helpful when working with project logs.
+To keep the dependencies minimal, this module does not require it, but if you have it installed you should visit:

+  /admin/structure/types/manage/project-log/fields
+  /admin/structure/types/manage/project-log-section/fields
+  /admin/structure/types/manage/project-log-work/fields

+and change the "Widget Type" for each "Autocomplete Text Field" node reference to "Autocomplete text field with create".

 Configuration
 -------------
 To create a log, follow these steps: